 One of my earliest reading memories is of a thick book filled with Mother Goose’s classic nursery rhymes and sprinkled in with some fairy tales.
 Each night before bed I got to pick a few stories to read with my parents.
 Those bedtime stories were something I always looked forward to.
 Before long, I could “read” the nursery rhymes myself.
 Well, I thought I was actually reading.
 But really, I’d memorized the rhythm and words of these catchy little poems.
 As a teacher, I now realize the value of that book and those moments with my parents.
+As a teacher, I now understasnd the 9 benefits of nursery rhymes.

 I’ve poured over the research, and it’s all very conclusive.
 KIDS STILL NEED TO HEAR, READ, AND LEARN NURSERY RHYMES.
 In this digital age, it’s more critical than ever that our littlest learners be exposed daily to nursery rhymes.
 Whether that be through classroom activities in preschool and kindergarten or bedtime stories, one thing is clear.
 Generations have benefited from those classic rhyming tales, and its time the current generation revisits them.
+Keep reading to discover 9 benefits of nursery rhymes for preschoolers (and kindergartners!).

 1. Nursery Rhyme Memorization Contributes to Future Success as a Reader